SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Closures.rst

 .. no need for __block; discuss memory safety
 .. functions are just a really special non-capturing version of closures
 .. closures can be named
+.. you have to write "self." for property references in an explicit closure expression, since "self" will be captured, not the property (as per rdar://16193162) we don't do this for autoclosures, however - see the commits comments from r14676 for the reasons why

 .. refnote:: References